crcn/aerial/README.md

 #### Who is Aerial for?

-This library is primarly geared for developers that want to create tooling that helps find visual anomolies in their web application.
+This library is primarly geared for developers that want to create tooling that helps find them visual bugs in their web apps.
 You can use Aerial to:

 - Programatically test for visual CSS issues in unit tests.
 In the future, you will be able to target any browser you want for this via [Browsertap](http://browsertap.com).
 - Visually QA test every state of your application.
 Ability to manipulate file resources and see how those changes manifest across all visual states.